Smoking in Ireland: Ban on smoking in private vehicles

+Since 2009, Irish anti-smoking campaigners and scientists had been urging the government to introduce a ban on smoking in private vehicles.
+In July 2011, the then Minister for Health said that he was considering a ban where children are present in the car.
+The senator and oncologist John Crown put a bill before parliament in 2012 to ban smoking in a car with children.
+This bill was passed into law in December 2014 with an expectation that enforcement by Gardaí would commence in 2015.
+The act took effect from 1 January 2016.

 Litigation

-In the decision Delahunty v Player and Willis (Ireland) Ltd. the Supreme Court of Ireland ruled that an Irish citizen has the right to seek damages against tobacco companies.
+In the decision Delahunty v Player and Willis (Ireland) Ltd., the Supreme Court of Ireland ruled that an Irish citizen has the right to seek damages against tobacco companies.

 Public opinion

 The public, according to a Flash Eurobarometer poll conducted by the Gallup Organisation in 2008 for the European Commission, is in favour of a full ban on smoking in restaurants, bars, pubs, clubs, offices and other indoor workplaces.

-According to the above poll there is a majority of people who support the ban on smoking introduced in 2004.